Why Should I Use Comments in Project Management Software?

 Some project management software allows you to simply select the necessary part of your teammate’s comment and click on the quote icon appearing to the left.
 The fragment is automatically pasted into a new comment along with the timestamp and the author’s name.
 If you already started typing a comment, the quote will be added to the end of it.

-The same method of quoting should work for task descriptions, so you can quickly ask questions about a particular task detail.
+The same quoting method should work for task descriptions, so you can quickly ask questions about a particular task detail.

 For example, you could use a “thumbs up” emoji to quickly tell a team member that you’ve seen their comment and you agree with what they’ve stated.
 This lets them know you’re aware of what’s going on, without you having to spend the time writing a response.